hansama0902/Programming-Design-Paradigm_Homework-1-OOP_Functional-Programming/README.md

 ```

 The non-higher-order function is less reusable compared to the first example.
+## Creative Addition

+1. All `price` and `review_scores_rating` values that are empty are assigned a default value of `0`.
+This ensures they are included in searches.
+Initially, these listings were skipped, which caused inaccuracies.
+Note that when setting a minimum value, the range starts from `1`.
+2. `Total Listings Considered` includes listings where `price` and `review_scores_rating` are empty, while `Valid Listings` excludes them.
+3. `Average Price per Room` represents the average price per room, while `Average Price of All Valid Listings` represents the average price per listing.
+These averages skip listings where `price` is empty.
 ## License

 This project is licensed under the MIT License.